 The decision to send a youth to the adult system is a very serious one.
 Juveniles are different from adults and should be treated as such.
 The juvenile system is more focused on rehabilitation and provides more support and opportunities for juvenile offenders compared to adult criminal facilities.
 Substantial research has concluded youth dealt with in the juvenile system are far less likely to commit new crimes than those tried as adults.

 Roper v.
-Simmons (2004) - The United States Supreme Court ruled in a 5-4 decision that is is unconstitutional to impose the death penalty for a crime committed by a child under the age of 18, stating that it is "cruel and unusual punishment" prohibited by the Eighth Amendment.
+Simmons (2005) - The United States Supreme Court ruled in a 5-4 decision that it is unconstitutional to impose the death penalty for a crime committed by a child under the age of 18, stating that it is "cruel and unusual punishment" prohibited by the Eighth Amendment.

 Graham v.
-Florida and Sullivan v.
-Florida (2010) - The United States Supreme Court ruled that life without the possibility of parole sentences for juveniles convicted of nonhomicide offenses unconstitutional.
+Florida (2010) and Sullivan v.
+Florida (2010) - The United States Supreme Court ruled that life without the possibility of parole sentences for juveniles convicted of nonhomicide offenses are unconstitutional.

 J.D.B v.
 North Carolina (2010) - Under consideration in this case was whether a child's age is a relevant factor to consider in determining whether the child is in custody for purposes of Miranda v.
 Arizona.
 The United States Supreme Court ruled that a child's age must be considered by law enforcement in determining whether Miranda warnings need to be given to children during police interrogations.
 NACDL Amicus Brief